Foot Reflexology Chart Complete Guide

 Foot Reflexology Inside Chart

-On the inside of the foot, you get the majority of essential reflexology points and areas found in the body.
+On the inside of the foot, you get the most essential reflexology points and areas found in the body.
 These include:

-You find the chest region, as shown in the diagram.
-Furthermore, you can repeat applying pressure to the area up to three times a day to improve the results.
+The diagram shows the chest region.
+Furthermore, you can repeatedly apply pressure to the area up to three times daily to improve the results.

 Foot Reflexology Toes Chart

-In the Foot Reflexology Toes Chart, you can see all the Meridians from the big toe, second toe, and last toe.
-These pressure points connect to the:
+The Foot Reflexology Toes Chart shows all the Meridians from the big, second, and third toes.
+These pressure points connect to the following:

-The above Foot Reflexology Chart provides you with the best knowledge and research to apply self-treatment to your body.
-If you are uncertain, about which one is the best to use, consult a Reflexology Expert to help you select one best suited for your needs.
+The Foot Reflexology Chart provides the best knowledge and research for applying self-treatment to your body.
+If you are uncertain about which one to use, consult a Reflexology Expert to help you select the one best suited for your needs.

 How safe is Reflexology?